 Schedule a Consultation Today

 One of the many ways we distinguish ourselves from other dermatologists is by providing a thorough consultation that addresses all cosmetic skin issues on the body.
-We then offer the best possible treatment or combination of treatments to meet the individual needs of each patient.
-Cyst or lipoma treatment cost will be determined based on each patient’s specific case.
+We then offer the best possible treatment or combination of treatments to meet each patient’s individual needs.
+Cyst or lipoma treatment costs will be determined based on each patient’s specific case.

-If you are in the Schaumburg and Palatine area and have been suffering from these uncomfortable skin conditions, feel free to call Schaumburg Dermatology at (847) 534-0700 for more information or schedule a consultation online.
+If you are in the Schaumburg and Palatine area and have been suffering from these uncomfortable skin conditions, call Schaumburg Dermatology at (847) 534-0700 for more information or schedule a consultation online.